JOYS: JWST MIRI/MRS spectra of the inner 500 au region of the L1527 IRS bipolar outflow: Excitation diagram analysis

-Next, we correct for extinction along the line-of-sight.
-The most commonly used extinction correction in MIR comes from \citet{mcclure09} and KP5 \citep{pont24} curves, with the latter introducing slightly stronger absorption from ices and silicates.
-Previous analysis of other JOYS sources adopted the \citet{mcclure09} extinction curve that is valid between a $K$-band magnitude of $A_K=$ 1 to 7\,mag.
-However, recent study on ices in L1527 by \citet{slavic25} showed substantial ice and silicate absorption, indicating that the KP5 curve provides a more appropriate extinction correction, which we apply in the analysis.
+Next, we corrected for extinction along the line of sight.
+The most commonly used extinction correction in MIR comes from the \citet{mcclure09} and KP5 \citep{pont24} curves, with the latter introducing slightly stronger absorption from ices and silicates.
+Previous analysis of other JOYS sources adopted the \citet{mcclure09} extinction curve valid between a $K$-band magnitude of $A_K=$ 1 to 7\,mag.
+However, a recent study of ices in L1527 by \citet{slavic25} showed substantial ice and silicate absorption, indicating that the KP5 curve provides a more appropriate extinction correction, which we apply in our analysis.
 The optical depth at 9.7$\mu$m was earlier estimated to be around $\tau_{9.7}\sim 4$ \citep{slavic25}.
-We also measured the extinction by de-reddening the S(1) to S(8) lines on excitation diagram analysis, which yielded $A_K = 7\,$mag (see Fig.~\ref{figb2}).
-Based on these results, as well as comparing previous extinction derived with SED modeling \citep{tobin08,tobin10}, we adopt a value of $A_K = 7\,$mag, that is roughly equivalent to a visual extinction of $A_V\approx50$\,mag.
-We tested lower extinction values between $A_K = 4-6$\,mag and found that the intensity of the S(3) line decreases significantly and gets excluded in the fitting.
+We also measured the extinction by de-reddening the S(1) to S(8) lines in the excitation diagram analysis, which yielded $A_K = 7\,$mag (see Fig.~\ref{figb2}).
+Based on these results and previous extinction estimates from SED modeling \citep{tobin08,tobin10}, we adopted a value of $A_K = 7\,$mag, which is roughly equivalent to a visual extinction of $A_V\approx50$\,mag.
+We tested lower extinction values between $A_K = 4-6$\,mag and find that the intensity of the S(3) line decreases significantly and gets excluded from the fit.
 We also find that an H$_{2}$ ortho-to-para ratio of 3 provides the best fit to our observed line intensities, assuming the H$_{2}$ gas is in LTE.